edwardjing1998/aws-spring-boot-api/README.md

   // Push up helper
   const pushUp = (nextList) => {
     if (typeof onDataChange !== 'function') return;
+    // Note: With server-side paging, pushUp might send incomplete lists if we just send 'prefixes'.
-    const existing = Array.isArray(selectedGroupRow.sysPrinsPrefixes)
+    // Preserving logic structure, but be aware this sends only the current page to the parent. const existing = Array.isArray(selectedGroupRow.sysPrinsPrefixes)
       ? selectedGroupRow.sysPrinsPrefixes
       : [];